slackhq/vscode-hack/README.md

 ## Issues

-Please file all bugs, issues, feature requests etc. at the [GitHub issues page](https://github.com/PranayAgarwal/vscode-hack/issues).
+Please file all bugs, issues, feature requests etc. at the [GitHub issues page](https://github.com/slackhq/vscode-hack/issues).

 ## Contributing

 There are lots of ways to help!
 You can file new bugs and feature requests, or fix a pending one.
 To contribute to the source code, fork the repository on GitHub and create a pull request.
-Check out the [VS Code extension development guide](https://code.visualstudio.com/docs/extensions/overview) to get started.
+Please read our [Contributors Guide](CONTRIBUTING.md) and check out the [VS Code extension development guide](https://code.visualstudio.com/docs/extensions/overview) to get started.

 ## License

-The source code for this extension is hosted at [https://github.com/PranayAgarwal/vscode-hack](https://github.com/PranayAgarwal/vscode-hack) and is available under the [MIT license](LICENSE.md).
+The source code for this extension is hosted at [https://github.com/slackhq/vscode-hack](https://github.com/slackhq/vscode-hack) and is available under the [MIT license](LICENSE.md).